- Combine and develop a range of interests across the heritage spectrum

 You have opportunities to participate in the department’s own research projects, which have included archaeological sites in Winchester, Cornwall, Georgia, Armenia, Corsica, Barbados, Ethiopia and Egypt, and are encouraged to use your skills in enhancing and developing existing cultural heritage strategies in these locations.
 The course offers a perspective which, although grounded in UK heritage practice, is also situated within a wider global context and offers industry placements and project work abroad.

-Core modules include Cultural Heritage and Resource Management: An Introduction, Issues in Global Cultural Heritage, and Management in Heritage Organisations.
-Choose and optional module from a wide range including Mediterranean Landscape Studies, The Archaeology of Winchester, Religion, Magic and Esoteric Traditions in Post-Medieval Britain and Caribbean Peoples and Cultures.
+Core modules include Cultural Heritage and Resource Management: An Introduction, Issues in Cultural Heritage, Intangible Heritage and Employability in Heritage Organisations.
 A placement module, based locally or abroad, allows you to gain practical training in the industry.
 Placements may involve work experience in a museum, gallery, historic property or archaeological unit/research project.
 There is also a dissertation, based on your original research, completed with full support and guidance from a tutor.

 The course prepares you for a range of career choices.
 On completion, graduates often work in heritage, museums, galleries, education, outreach, libraries, archives, and archaeological units.